pandammonium/blipper-widget/readme.txt

 == Upgrade notice ==

+= 0.0.7 =

+Update now to fix a bug linking the image back to Blipfoto when not desired.

 = 0.0.6 =

-Update now to ensure compatability with WordPress 4.5.
+Update now to ensure compatability with WordPress 4.5 and the rebranding of the Blipfoto website.

 = 0.0.5 =